dxFeed/asciidoc2zendesk/README.md

 ## Table Of Contents
-To insert TOC macro in resulting confluence page use following syntax:
+To insert TOC macro in resulting document use following syntax:

 ```
 // ...